CBoettcher16590/developing-software-intro-final/README.md

 ```
 ## Calculator Information

-The calculator in this version(1.1.2) has two functions: `calcHouseMaterials`, and `getHouseMaterials`.
-This function takes the parameters passed in with the `calc-house-materials` command and console.logs the values.
+The calculator in this version(1.1.3) has two functions: `calcHouseMaterials`, and `getHouseMaterials`

 * `calcHouseMaterials`: takes the parameters passed in with the `calc-house-materials` command and console.logs the values.
 * `getHouseMaterials`: takes the parameter passed in with the `get-house-materials` command and console.logs the value.